 When and where does it happen?

-There is one after-school session per week during university term time, taking place at the University of Leeds, Department of Physics in the Bragg Building.
+There is one session after school every week during university term time.
+Each session takes place in the Sir William Henry Bragg Building, home to the Department of Physics at the University of Leeds.
 Once you’ve registered, we’ll send you the details via email.

 Is there a lesson plan?

 No, our experience is that it’s more effective to run “clinic-style” sessions that focus on people’s individual needs as they come up.
 When you come to a session, just bring along something you would like to work on – such as a stats and mechanics practice paper – and we will do our best to support you.